Frequently Asked Questions

 Who can have a treatment?

 You!
-Our treatments are available for almost anyone of any age, stage or ability.
+All our treatments are non-invasive and are available for almost anyone at any age, stage or ability.

 What are the benefits?